Information Percolation and Informed Short Selling: Evidence from Earnings Announcements

 Abstract

-This study examines short selling in stocks of firms that reveal partial earnings-related information prior to their eventual earnings announcements (EA).
-By decomposing short selling into two components where the first corresponds to the final partial earnings disclosure and the second captures the subsequent incremental short selling until just before the EA, we estimate that the relative informativeness of shorting activity based on public partial versus private information accounts for approximately 80% and 20%, respectively, of the short selling-related decrease in the EA return.
-Importantly, the negative return predictability of short selling significantly increases the longer a firm implicitly delays its EA.
-Further, our evidence indicates time-varying short-sale constraints, ineffective following the release of partial information but rising markedly just prior to the EA.
-The overall findings support the proposition that short sellers are skilled investors who profit from both public partial and private information.
-The informativeness of short selling, however, depends critically on the efficacy of short-sale constraints.
+Firms typically disclose partial earnings-related information before their eventual earnings announcement (EA) dates.
+This paper employs a novel approach to decompose short selling prior to EAs into two components attributable to public, yet incomplete, vs. private information.
+We estimate that the relative informativeness of shorting activity based on these two information sources accounts for approximately 80% and 20%, respectively, of the shorting-related decrease in the EA return.
+We further show that the former is significantly related to fundamentals information whereas the latter is mostly to non-fundamentals.
+Importantly, the negative return predictability of shorting becomes more pronounced, the longer the firms implicitly delay their EA dates, indicating that short sellers profit from firms' strategic scheduling behavior.
+Moreover, the evidence illustrates the time-varying nature of short-sale constraints, ineffective following the release of public partial information but rising markedly right prior to the EAs.
+The overall findings support the proposition that short sellers exploit both public partial and private information as well as fundamentals and non-fundamentals information, but at different points in time during the information revelation process.
+The relative informativeness of decomposed shorting based on these various information sets, however, depends critically on the time-varying efficacy of short-sale constraints.

 Keywords: incomplete information, informed trading, short selling, earnings announcement